 A trio of MIT grads launch Social Giving Platform

-Charitweet leaders positioned as millennial thought leaders in philanthropy, landing media coverage from the most notable publications in business.
+Charitweet is a fintech in the social giving space.
+Yulu positioned Charitweet’s founders as millennial thought leaders in philanthropy, landing media coverage from the most notable publications in business.

 A trio of MIT engineering grads were looking to leverage the slacktivism trend to allow people to make a tangible difference in advancing social causes with minimal effort.
 They developed a social giving platform, Charitweet, which allows people to donate to a charity simply by tweeting about it.
 Yulu was tasked with developing the coming out story for Charitweet and messaging around its partnerships with #GivingTuesday.

 Yulu worked with Charitweet on an accelerated timeline to get a PR campaign plan and pitch deck in place before #GivingTuesday.
 They leveraged the MIT pedigrees of the company’s founders and pitched stories on the slacktivism trend, engaging millennials in philanthropy, and social donations as the future of giving.